sampathsvskr/Sq-oop/README.md

 -Data injestion tool.<br>
 -Mainly used for importing data from relational databases to HDFS and vice versa.<br>
--Sqoop works based on Map-Reduce framework and works in parallel with multiple mappers at a time.<br>
+-Works based on Map-Reduce framework and works in parallel using multiple mappers.<br>
--uses only mappers as it is just a transfer of data and as any aggregations are not performed over that data during sqoop import/export.<br>
+-Uses only mappers as the job is just to transfer the data.<br>

 [Sqoop mostly used commands<br>](https://github.com/sampathsvskr/Sq-oop/blob/main/Sqoop%20Commands)